-This is a for-the-people, by-the-people publication.
+We are a community-led, submissions based publication.
 If you think there’s a story hiding somewhere, we want to hear it!
-We are always open to working with contributors on making an idea a reality, however, the following article and review formats are encouraged.
+We are always open to working with contributors on making your idea a reality, however, the following article and review formats are encouraged.
 All submissions should be sent to email@example.com.

 Is there a topic that you think should be covered?
 Submit information about an event, exhibition, happening, artist, or idea to firstname.lastname@example.org with “Listing” in the subject line.
 We rely on your community initiative to keep the information flowing.
 Don’t forget to keep us in the loop with what you’re up to.